 2. Myth: Period Blood Is “Bad” Blood

-There is nothing wrong with menstrual blood.
-It’s a mix of blood, older uterine tissue cells, and secretions from the vagina and cervix.
+Fact: There is nothing dirty or bad about menstrual blood.
+It is a mix of blood, older uterine tissue cells, and secretions from the vagina and cervix.
 It differs from normal blood because of its composition and other properties including the presence of more water and lesser iron.
-But this doesn’t make menstrual blood bad or impure.
+But this doesn’t make menstrual blood impure.

 3. Myth: PMS Is All In The Head